NeuroTechSC/neurotechML/README.md

 ### **Hyperparameter Methodology**
 #### **Phonemes**
-There are 22 phonemes (and a silence class), chosen for their EMG signal differences and muscle group activations.
+There are 22 phonemes (and a silence class), chosen (using GPT-4) for their EMG signal differences and muscle group activations.

 #### **Channels**
 There are 3 channels for 3 muscle groups: depressor labii inferioris (DLI), orbicularis oris superior (OOS), and orbicularis oris inferior (OOI).
-Attempt at recording with 7 channels failed, recorded with 4, had to get rid of the zygomaticus major (ZYG) channel because of electorode connection problems.
+Attempt at recording with 7 channels failed (see `Project_Methods.png`), recorded with 4, but had to get rid of the zygomaticus major (ZYG) channel because of electorode connection problems.
 (Less channels than for 5 phoneme model)

 #### **Window Size and Step Size**
 To make the most of the available data, we experimented with creating datasets with various values of window size and step size, ranging from 10-50 and 1-50 respectively.
 We settled on 10 and 10 (meaning 40ms windows with no overlap), as this combination provides the following benefits: